capnproto/capnproto/kjdoc/tour.md

 ```

 `.eagerlyEvaluate()` takes an error handler callback as its parameter, with the same semantics as `.catch_()` or the second parameter to `.then()`.
 This is required because otherwise, it is very easy to forget to install an error handler on background tasks, resulting in errors being silently discarded.
 However, if you are certain that errors will be properly handled elsewhere, you may pass `nullptr` as the parameter to skip error checking -- this is equivalent to passing a callback that merely re-throws the exception.

+If you have lots of background tasks, use `kj::TaskSet` to manage them.
+Any promise added to a `kj::TaskSet` will be run to completion (with eager evaluation), with any exceptions being reported to a provided error handler callback.

 ### Cancellation